mbrochh/django-graphql-apollo-react-demo/README.md

 ```

 > At this point you should be able to browse to `localhost:8000/admin/` and see the table of the new `simple_app` app.

+> You should also be able to run `pytest` and see 1 successful test.